Adekoreday/React-Decentralized-App/readme.md

-### Jur Status Smart Contract Challenge
+### React Smart Contract

-This repository consist of react application that consumes the jur status contract
+This repository consist of react application that consumes a typical smart contract running on ethereum blockchain

-- as an owner of the contract, I should be able to create a new Jur Status type
+- as an owner of the contract, I should be able to create a new Status type
-- as an owner of the contract, I should be able to create a new Jur Status
+- as an owner of the contract, I should be able to create a new  Status
-- as an owner of the contract, I should be able to see the list of Jur Statuses
+- as an owner of the contract, I should be able to see the list of Statuses

 Getting Started